-Rafale aircrafts to be inducted to Indian Air Force's 17 Squadron Golden Arrows today
+Watch: Rafale aircraft's formal induction into Indian Air Force in Ambala

 The first five Rafale aircrafts of the IAF arrived in Ambala on July 27.
 Eric Trappier Chairman and Chief Executive of Dassault Aviation will also be present in the ceremony.

+The French defence minister was also given a ceremonial guard of honour at the airport.

+The first batch of five Rafale jets arrived in India on July 29, nearly four years after India signed an inter-governmental agreement with France to procure 36 of the aircraft at a cost of Rs 59,000 crore.

-The Indian and French delegation are also scheduled to hold bilateral meeting after the ceremony.
+Singh and Parly are scheduled to hold wide-ranging talks in Ambala after the Rafale induction ceremony.